Trans-Manchurian Railway, #UTC11 Goes to China

 I’m an attorney that took off on my birthday in December of 2008 to circumnavigate the globe without ever getting on an airplane.
 After 16 months, 6 continents and 44 countries, I made it all the way back home.
 Right now, I am back on the road writing about it all.

-17 Responses to “Trans-Manchurian Railway, #UTC11 Goes to China” Subscribe
+16 thoughts on “Trans-Manchurian Railway, #UTC11 Goes to China

 Hahaha… gotta love the snorers… when i was in Beijing I took a train to xi’an and the lovely chinese family I shared my little bunk room with all shared snoring in their gene pool haha.